Start9Labs/.github/profile/README.md

 ## Powered By EmbassyOS (EOS)

-In the past, running a server was only possible for highly technical people or those who could afford to hire them; namely software developers, corporations, wealthy individuals, and politicians.
-Start9 levels the playing field by making it possible for the rest of us.

 EmbassyOS (EOS) is a browser-based, graphical operating system for a personal server, designed to turn anyone into a system’s administrator capable of managing their own server.

 ## Get Help